-Theme You said We will Keeping people independent within their own homes Early support is key for independence and helps adults live at home for longer.
+Theme You said We will We did Keeping people independent within their own homes Early support is key for independence and helps adults live at home for longer.
 Good housing is so important for everyone to be able to experience good health and wellbeing.
 Lambeth needs good quality support at home and in the community to help Lambeth adults to live independently in their own homes.
 For people who receive support in accommodation-based settings, they need the right support to be as independent as possible in their accommodation.
 Launch new standard and specialist home care contracts from April 2024 to ensure good quality support for people receiving home care services.
 Increase coordination between housing and social care services and deliver our plan for improving Housing services.
 Aim to support people to remain at home wherever possible, with support from care workers and assistive technology where needed.
+We are mobilising new neighbourhood contracts for home care in 2024 and 2025 and we are also preparing to recommission specialist home care.
+Lambeth Housing Strategy 2024-2030 published, with a focus on delivering an excellent housing and repair service and supporting healthy and safe neighbourhoods.
+We have improved coordination between housing and social care, for example via improvements in complex case and anti-social behaviour management.
+We are preparing to launch a new Lambeth Adult Social Care Digital Strategy in autumn 2024, with a focus on making best use of technology to maximise wellbeing and independence.

-Equity, inclusion and justice There are clear inequalities that affect people in Lambeth, across areas including race and ethnicity, disability, carer equity, LGBTQ+.
+Theme You said We will We did Equity, inclusion and justice There are clear inequalities that affect people in Lambeth, across areas including race and ethnicity, disability, carer equity, LGBTQ+.
 Culturally appropriate support is vital for making care and support accessible and welcoming to all.
 Important to support people with disabilities to access training and employment.
 People with learning disabilities to have more opportunities for training, employment, and income.
 It is a key priority to increase awareness within health and wellbeing services of how to meet the needs of diverse groups, including the LGBTQ+ community, carers, those from Black and Multi Ethnic backgrounds.
 Apply clear equity and inclusion commitments in all of our contracts.
 Explore opportunities to develop a wider range of culturally appropriate support for adults in Lambeth.
 Develop new opportunities for supported employment and internship for Lambeth adults with learning disabilities.
 Work with Lambeth GP surgeries to complete the LGBTQ+ Pride in Practice programme and launch new training for Lambeth care providers in supporting older LGBTQ+ people.
-Our Carers Strategy 2023-2028 will include commitments and actions for supporting carer equity.
+Our Carers Strategy 2024-2029 will include commitments and actions for supporting carer equity.
+We have applied a consistent focus on equity and inclusion in our procurement exercises over the last year, including the recommissioning of home care and the preventative front door service.
+We worked with 32 Lambeth GP practices to complete the LGBTQ+ Pride in Practice programme and we facilitated training for Lambeth care homes in supporting older LGBTQ+ people.
+We have developed a new pilot supported employment programme for adult social care clients, which we are preparing to launch by 2025.
+Our Carers Strategy sets out our commitment to address carer equity as a key strategic priority.
+We will target this via our Action Plan, including training and awareness raising.